hugyz/Squirrel-Clara-University/README.md

 ### 🪟 Windows

+* Unzip the downloaded folder before launching the game.
 * The Windows version is an `.exe` file located in the `Windows x64` folder.
 * Double-click the `Squirrel Clara University 1.0.exe` to launch.